Object-oriented programming (OOP) is a programming paradigm that uses

 An example of a class in Python is:

-Here, we have defined a class called Dog
+Here, we have defined a class called Dog.

-method is a
+The __init__ method is a

 special method that is called when an object is created from the class.
 It is